MissMurigi/phase-4-project/README.md

   - A User can have multiple Medications and Reminders.
   - A Medication belongs to a User and can have multiple Reminders.
   - A Reminder is associated with one or more - Medications through MedicationReminder.

-Set serialization rules to limit the recursion depth.

-Run the migrations and seed the database:

-## flask db revision --autogenerate -m 'message'
-## flask db upgrade head
-## python server/seed.py

-If you aren't able to get the provided seed file working, you are welcome to generate your own seed data to test the application.

-## This API uses the following data models:

-    - User: Tracks users and their contact details.
-    - Medication: Tracks the medications users need to take.
-    - Reminder: Stores reminder settings for medications.
-    - MedicationReminder: Links a reminder to a specific medication and tracks its dosage and frequency.

 ## Validations